Lloyd Lamble: Career in the UK

 One of Lamble's first acting roles in Britain was in 1952, playing in the comedy Curtain Up, alongside Margaret Rutherford and Robert Morley.
-Lamble had earlier toured with them in his native Australia.
+Lamble had earlier toured with Morley in his native Australia.
 Throughout the rest of his life, he played hundreds of acting roles in Britain: on the stage, in radio, television and film.

 Twice daily at the 1977 Edinburgh Festival, Lloyd performed two one-man plays as a double-bill, each running for over an hour.
 He is well-remembered for his many roles as authority figures, some of which were: Joyce Grenfell's police-superintendent-fiancée in the St. Trinian’s series; Quentin Crisp's father in The Naked Civil Servant; and Sir Oliver Surface in The School For Scandal.

 In his seventies, Lamble appeared in a six-month season at the Scottish Dundee Repertory Theatre, where he played the leading role in four out of six repertory plays.
 He then played a long season in London's West End in the revival of Me and My Girl.
 One of his final acting roles was in the 1984 dialogue-free television comedy The Optimist.